Sadhana-padah, about the practice of Yoga, from the Yogasutras of Patanjali

 In the face of the siege of bad intentions, meditation on opposites.
 Meditation on opposites consists in considering that bad intentions, violence, lies and others, whether cultivated by oneself, instigated or allowed, result in endless pain and ignorance.
 These are always preceded by greed, anger, or confusion and occur to a mild, medium, or strong degree.

 When non-violence takes hold, those who are close abandon hatred.
 When truth is established, actions bear fruit.
 When honesty takes hold, all wonders appear.
 When the universe takes hold, energy is obtained.

 When non-acceptance stabilizes, the reason for birth is understood.
 The effect of purity is disgust for the body itself and lack of contact with others.
 And also the purification of the intellect, the mental well-being, the concentration, the victory over the senses and the capacity for the vision of the inner soul.

 Unparalleled happiness is achieved through contentment, thanks to the ascetic attitude, the fullness of the body and the senses, due to the destruction of impurities.
 Thanks to the study, the constant closeness with the chosen divinity.

-Thanks to constant meditation on the Lord, the fullness of contemplation.
+Thanks to constant meditation on the Universe, the fullness of contemplation.
 The posture will be stable and comfortable.
 Thanks to the relaxation of effort or absorption into infinity.
 Then the pairs of opposites stop tormenting.

 When this occurs, control of breathing is possible, which consists of interrupting the movement of inspiration and expiration.
 It has the external, internal and retention functions.
 It is determined by space, time, and quantity and is long and subtle.